-2) Keep a small amount of Silly Putty in your hand and challenge yourself to make various shapes without looking.
+2. Keep a small amount of Silly Putty in your hand and challenge yourself to make various shapes without looking.

-3) Think about how you would describe the color red (or any color) to a person who cannot see.
+3. Think about how you would describe the color red (or any color) to a person who cannot see.

-4) Think about your responses to these “Would You Rather” questions or create some of your own.
+4. Think about your responses to these “Would you rather … ?” questions or create some of your own.

-- Would you rather have pogo sticks for legs or fully-retractable arms?
+- Would you rather have pogo sticks for legs or fully retractable arms?

-- Would you rather live in the worst place you can think of but have a travel budget to go anywhere you wanted in the world for 3 months out of the year, or be able to live anywhere in the world but never be able to leave it?
+- Would you rather live in the worst place you can think of but have a travel budget to go anywhere you wanted in the world for three months out of the year, or be able to live anywhere in the world but never be able to leave it?